Atlético Madrid: The Transition years (1987–2005)

-Aguirre era (2006–2009)
+Aragonés also coached the team during the next season, and gave Fernando Torres his La Liga debut.
+Torres came through the academy of the club and was a hot prospect in Spain; in his first season in the league, 2002–03, he scored 13 goals in 29 appearances.
+In July 2003, soon after his takeover of the club, Chelsea owner Roman Abramovich offered £28 million for Torres, which was rejected by Atlético.
+In the 2003–04 season, Torres continued his success as he scored 19 league goals in 35 appearances, making him the joint third-highest scorer in the league.
+Torres had been at Atlético since the age of 11 and his precocious talent led to him becoming the club's youngest ever captain at the age of just 19.

+Torres sale and eventual European success (2006–2011)

 In 2006, Atlético signed Portuguese midfielders Costinha and Maniche, as well as Argentine forward Sergio Agüero.
-In July 2007, Fernando Torres left the club for Liverpool for €38 million, while Luis García signed for the club at the same time in an unrelated transfer.
-The club also bought Uruguay international and former European Golden Boot and Pichichi winner Diego Forlán for roughly €21 million from Villarreal.
+In July 2007, Torres left the club for Liverpool for €38 million, while Luis García signed for the club at the same time in an unrelated transfer.
+The club also bought Uruguay international and former European Golden Boot and Pichichi winners Diego Forlán for roughly €21 million from Villarreal.
 Other additions included Portuguese winger Simão Sabrosa from Benfica for €20 million and winger José Antonio Reyes from Arsenal for €12 million.

 In July 2007, the Atlético board reached an agreement with the City of Madrid to sell the land where their stadium was located and move the club to the City-owned Olympic Stadium.
 The stadium changed hands in 2016 and was bought by the club for €30.4 million.
 Madrid had applied to host the 2016 Olympic Games, losing out to Rio de Janeiro.
 The 2007–08 season proved to be the most successful season for the club in the past decade.
 The team reached the round of 32 in the UEFA Cup, where they were defeated by Bolton Wanderers.
-They also reached the quarter-final round of the Copa del Rey, where they were beaten by eventual champions Valencia.
+They also reached the quarter-finals round of the Copa del Rey, where they were beaten by eventual champions Valencia.
 More significantly, the team finished the league season in fourth place, qualifying for the UEFA Champions League for the first time since the 1996–97 season.